ggriffin/jruby-kafka/README.md

 # Jruby::Kafka

+This is a fork of Jruby::Kafka that works with Kafka 0.7.x

 ## Prerequisites

-* [Apache Kafka] version 0.8 beta 1 installed and running.
+* [Apache Kafka] version 0.7 installed and running.

 * [JRuby] installed.